 'ecumenical' - from the Greek oikoumenikos. -----

-of, or referring to, the whole body of the Judeo-Christian community, including, but not limited to, that which is interdenominational or interreligious.
+of, or referring to, the full spectrum of the Judeo-Christian community, including, but not limited to, that which is interdenominational or interreligious.

 The ecumenical examiner believes the truth of biblical scripture for two primary reasons.
 First because of creation and the fact that life exists in a universe of space and time where it shouldn't.
+How could a human body happen by cosmic accident?
 We believe anyone can see God through His creation, and anyone can know God by the things made.
-The brotherhood of man is understood to be altogether related, judging by the fact that much of His law is universally imbued in every human conscience.
+The brotherhood of man is understood to be altogether related, judging by the fact that so much of His law is universally imbued in every human conscience.

-Secondly we believe in the Word of God because of prophecy.
+Secondly, we believe in the Word of God because of prophecy.
 Prophecy is the element of Judeo-Christian scripture, found in no other religious tradition, that proves God.
 Without prophecy rational men would be left to believe the unbelievable.
 Only a Spirit who exists beyond the constraints of time can know what will happen in the distant future.
-When the events predicted, play out precisely as predicted, verifiable reality demonstrates that what He revealed is reliable and true.
-Faith is then, perhaps gradually, replaced by rational judgment, and reason.
+When the events predicted, play out precisely as predicted, verifiable reality demonstrates the reliability and truth of the prophetic predictions.
+Blind faith is then, perhaps gradually, replaced by rational judgment, and reason.

 One goes from believing in God to knowing God.
 He provides prophecy as the validating confirmation that He and He alone is God, there is no other.
-The inventor and master of time, knowing the beginning and the end, and everything in between.
-Therefore, His Word, while it may not be what one wants to hear, is true and will not fail.
+The inventor and master of time, knowing the end from the beginning, and everything in between.
+Therefore, His Word, while it may not always be what one wants to hear, is true and will not fail.
 What we see is that God's Word is alive, His prophets are real, and His promises are true.

-We are told by priests and pastors, in no uncertain terms, that the very idea of restorationism, or a return to the ways of primitive Christian worship, is an idea so preposterous as to be laughable, yet they can't exactly say why.
-Is it perhaps, because the restoration of something resembling the apostolic congregation would establish a community without ordained clergymen, bishops, priests, pastors or rabbis?
-Without denominations?
-Without grandiose church buildings, cathedrals, vestments, ceremonies (perhaps a few) roman collars, rituals, icons, images, doctrines and dogma, and all the other trappings that have come to define the Judeo-Christian faith of our day.
+We are told by priests and pastors, in no uncertain terms, that the very idea of restorationism, or a return to the ways of primitive Judeo-Christian worship, is an idea so preposterous as to be laughable, yet they can't exactly say why.
+Is it perhaps, because the restoration of something resembling the apostolic congregation would establish a community without professional ordained clergymen, bishops, priests, pastors or rabbis?
+Without the assortment of denominations?
+Without grandiose church buildings, cathedrals, vestments, ceremonies (perhaps a few of the simplest) roman collars, rituals, icons, images, doctrines and dogma, and all the other trappings that have come to define the Judeo-Christian faith of our day, is simply so harebrained as to be a ludicrous proposition.
+In the context of Judeo-Christianity they will tell us, we shall never speak of this again.

-The commitment of the ecumenical examiner is to provide a different frame of reference for the Christian believer, other than the dissatisfying experience provided by the institutional churches, where we believe the blind are leading the blind, having lost their way long ago.
+The commitment of the ecumenical examiner is to provide a different frame of reference for the Judeo-Christian believer, other than the dissatisfying, and perhaps confusing, experience provided by the institutional churches, where we believe the blind are leading the blind.

-Then a sacrifice was made, once for all time, providing for the remission of sins and opening a path to salvation.
+Then the sacrifice, once for all time, provided for the remission of sins and opened a path to salvation.
 This act put an end to the need of the Temple priesthood or sacrificial offerings.
 Yeshua fulfilled everything that the Temple stood for.
 We are told to repent, because the Kingdom of God draws near.
-It's coming, like a juggernaut.
-We are to get spiritually ready.
+It's coming, like a juggernaut, and we are to get spiritually ready.

 also, while we might enjoy eating a cookie from time to time, especially with macadamia nuts - we never install cookies - anywhere.

 We at the ecumenical examiner would like to express our sincere thanks and deepest appreciation to all of our readers.
-Readership to our little website has been growing steadily over the last few years, in spite of the fact that we don't do any promotions, marketing, advertising, and avoid the social media outlets.
-We publish by the precept, "you received free, give free," only wishing to educate, and advance the 'WAY' of Christianity, and the gospel of Yeshua, the Messiah.
-We offer our warmest thanks to all of our readers, knowing that you reinforce our devotion and commitment.
+Readership to our little website has been growing steadily over the last few years, in spite of the fact that we don't do any promotions, marketing, or advertising, and completely avoid the social media outlets.
+We publish by the precept, "you received free, give free," only wishing to educate, and advance the 'WAY' of Judeo-Christianity, the teachings of the Torah, and the gospel of Yeshua.
+We offer our warmest thanks to all of our highly enlightened readers, acknowledging that your readership reinforces our devotion and commitment to spreading the truth of the Way to salvation which was opened by Yeshua's blessed sacrifice.

 we are NOT registered as a 501(c)(3)